aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 ### The `PluginRepoRegistry` Contract

-The `PluginRepoRegistry` contract is the central contract listing the plugins that have been published on the Aragon Marketplace.
-Each plugin has its own ENS name (e.g. `my-cool.plugin.aragon.eth`) and own `PluginRepo` contract, in which the different plugin versions are referenced.
+The `PluginRepoRegistry` contract is the central contract listing all the plugins within the Aragon framework.
+Each plugin has its own ENS name (e.g. `my-cool.plugin.aragon.eth`) and its own `PluginRepo` contract, in which the different plugin versions are referenced.

 :::note
 To do